Mastering NestJS: Connecting NestJs to PostgreSQL Database

 Introduction

-In this post, we'll walk you through the steps of connecting your NestJS application to a PostgreSQL database.
+In this post, we'll walk you through the steps of connecting your NestJS application to a PostgresSQL database.
 We'll go through everything from database configuration to defining database entities, query execution, and database operations.
-By the end of this lesson, you'll have the knowledge and skills to fully utilize the capabilities of NestJS with PostgreSQL in your project.
+By the end of this lesson, you'll have the knowledge and skills to fully utilize the capabilities of NestJS with PostgresSQL in your project.

 I created a GitHub repo for this series accessible at the following address